 - Wishlists & Cart Additions – Number of users who have added a product to their wishlist or cart

 This online sellers need to analyze data from multiple sources like inventory management software like Unicommerce, and Vinculum; Advertisements campaign data from Amazon Ads, Google Ads, Facebook Ads, Twitter, Linkedin, and eCommerce platforms like Shopify, Woocommerce, Magento, Amazon, Flipkart, CRMs like Zoho, Salesforce, Zendesk and other sources like Google Analytics.
 Manually collecting data from so many sources and creating reports for analysis take a lot of time and resources and lack efficiency.
 To complicate things further, new products get added every day that also need to be sequenced.

 Daton Can Help You Do Better Product Sequencing

-Daton is a highly automated data pipeline that facilitates the process by extracting data from various data sources and consolidates the data into your data warehouse in realtime.
-Thus using Daton, you can generate regular reports and analyse your data to strategise and optimise your product sequence effectively, reducing the time gap in generating reports, minimise manual labour, reducing errors.
+Daton is a highly automated data pipeline that facilitates the process by extracting data from various data sources and consolidating the data into your data warehouse in real time.
+Thus using Daton, you can generate regular reports and analyze your data to strategize and optimize your product sequence effectively, reducing the time gap in generating reports, minimizing manual labor, and reducing errors.

-Click Here for a free trial of Daton now to get a detailed analysis on your existing listing page.
+Click Here for a free trial of Daton now to get a detailed analysis of your existing listing page.

 However, how will you improve your listing?
 Take help from Daton.
-It is a highly automated data pipeline that facilitates the process by extracting data from various data sources especially from platforms like Amazon Ads, Google Ads, Facebook Ads so that you strategise your product sequencing process effectively.
+It is a highly automated data pipeline that facilitates the process by extracting data from various data sources, especially from platforms like Amazon Ads, Google Ads, Facebook Ads so that you strategize your product sequencing process effectively.